CloudLabs-MOC/CloudLabs-SEED/Cryptography/RSA-Public-Key-Encryption-and-Signature-Lab/RSA-Public-Key-Encryption-and-Signature-Lab.md

 We need to remove the spaces and colons from the data, so we can get a hex-string that we can feed into our program.
 The following command commands can achieve this goal.
 Thetrcommand is a Linux utility tool for string operations.
-In this case, the-doption is used to delete":"and"space"from the data.
+In this case, the `-d` option is used to delete":"and `"space"` from the data.

 ```
 $ cat signature | tr -d ’[:space:]:’